Brightness of your scene will vary from one side of your composition to the other.

-Using auto-white balance will cause your camera to slightly adjust each time you click the shutter.
-This will lead to slightly different colour tones with each image in your panorama: not what you want.
+Using auto-white balance will cause your digital camera to adjust each time you click the shutter.
+This will lead to different colour tones with each image in your panorama photo.
+Not what you want.

-Rather than dealing with that, select some other appropriate setting, sunny, cloudy, whatever, and stick with it.
+Rather than dealing with that, select some other appropriate setting.
+Sunny, cloudy, whatever.
+Pick one and stick with it.

 Making the Panoramic Images

-When you compose the first shot of your panorama, be sure to include a bit of extra space at both the top and bottom.
+When you compose the first panorama shot, be sure to include a bit of extra space at both the top and bottom.
 This “dead space” will be needed later when you crop your final image.

-Foregrounds, just as in standard landscape photography, are important parts of panoramas.
-However, including foreground elements that are very close to your camera, may cause problems.
+Foregrounds, as in standard landscape photography, are important parts of panorama pictures.
+Including foreground elements that are very close to your camera, may cause problems.

 Overlap each shot between 1/3rd and 1/2 of a frame.
 The overlap is what allows the computer to detect which images go where, so make sure to leave plenty.

-Move across the scene making as many images as necessary to fully capture the landscape.
+Move across the scene making as many images as necessary to capture the landscape.
+Take a breath.

-On your computer (I use Lightroom), go through each image in your series and confirm the White Balance of each image is appropriate and identical.
+On your computer (I use Lightroom), go through each image in your series.
+Check that the White Balance of each image is appropriate and identical.

-If you shot in RAW, assuring White Balance continuity is as easy as checking that they each have the same colour temperature.
+If you shot in RAW, assuring White Balance continuity is easy.
+Check that they each have the same colour temperature.

 Check the numbers, if they aren’t all exactly the same, change them so they are.
 If you set your WB in camera, you can skip this step.

-If you really get into creating huge panoramas, by all means look into programs like PTGui, but for most users, Lightroom and Photoshop are all you will ever need.
+If you get into creating huge panorama landscapes, look into programs like PTGui.
+But for most users, Lightroom and Photoshop are all you will ever need.